 What Happens If You Do Not File?

-Ignoring your side hustle tax obligations is a gamble with increasingly poor odds.
-Penalties vary by country:
+Ignoring side hustle tax obligations is a gamble with increasingly poor odds.
+Penalties, interest and late-filing charges vary by country, and they change often.
+Treat the list below as a compliance checklist rather than a penalty table:

 Calculate Your Side Hustle Tax